Plantation of Ulster: Implementing the plantation

 Since 1606, there had been substantial lowland Scots settlement on disinhabited land in north Down, led by Hugh Montgomery and James Hamilton.
 In 1607, Sir Randall MacDonnell settled 300 Presbyterian Scots families on his land in Antrim.

 From 1609 onwards, British Protestant colonists arrived in Ulster through direct importation by Undertakers to their estates and also by a spread to unpopulated areas, through ports such as Derry and Carrickfergus.
 In addition, there was much internal movement of settlers who did not like the original land allotted to them.
 Some planters settled on uninhabited and unexploited land, often building up their farms and homes on overgrown terrain that has been variously described as "wilderness" and "virgin" ground.
 In 1612, William Cole received a grant of land to establish a settler town at Enniskillen.

+Most of the early settlers were families from the Scottish Lowlands and Northern England along the Anglo-Scottish border, with differing Protestant affiliations.

 By 1622, a survey found that there were 6,402 British adult males on Plantation lands, of whom 3,100 were English and 3,700 Scottish – indicating a total adult planter population of around 12,000.
 However, another 4,000 Scottish adult males had settled in unplanted Antrim and Down, giving a total settler population of about 19,000.